1can 15 ounces red enchilada sauce (or use our homemade recipe)

 Fill and Roll the Enchiladas: Place a tortilla on a clean work surface.
 Spoon about 1/4 cup of the beef mixture down the center.
 Roll tightly and place seam-side down in the baking dish.
 Repeat with remaining tortillas and filling.

 Top the Enchiladas: Pour the reserved red sauce evenly over the rolled enchiladas.
-Sprinkle shredded cheese on top, then scatter diced black olives.
+Sprinkle 8 ounces Colby Jack cheese shredded (about 2 cups) on top, then scatter 1 can (4 ounces) black olives, diced.

 Bake: Bake uncovered for 7–10 minutes, or until the cheese is fully melted and bubbly.

 Garnish and Serve: Remove from the oven.
-Let sit for 5 minutes to set, then garnish with sour cream and chopped cilantro.
+Let sit for 5 minutes to set, then garnish with Sour cream and Fresh cilantro chopped (for garnish).
 Serve hot and enjoy!

 Notes